AnamikaD/IoT-Blink/README.md

         8.3 Interact with the contract through the wallet by using set function in bottom right of window and set an integer value.

-        8.4 sign the transaction (currently costs around 0.0012 ether) and send it off.
+        8.4 Sign the transaction (currently costs around 0.0012 ether) and send it off.

         8.5 2 blocks later, you should have a blinking led assuming step 6 worked for you.
 Console window of nodejs ethtest.js should also output a blink message.